Medical Marijuana — A COMBAT Series Part 1

 RELATED LINKS – THE NATIONAL INSTITUTE ON DRUG ABUSE:

 THC Levels On The Rise

 “In the 1960s and 1970s, the marijuana people would get their hands on had a THC level of between 3% and 6%.
-Now everything is over 20%—at the low end,” said Judge Watkins.
+Now everything is over 20%—at the low end,” said a legal official from Eastern Jackson County.
 “In the dispensaries out in Colorado, the THC levels are 30% or higher.
 The marijuana they’re growing legally has a higher THC concentration level.”